 Visit Ribe in Denmark – Medieval Town of the Wadden Sea

 Southern Jutland is unquestionably as flat as a pancake.
-This is the corner of Denmark we visit on a fine October day, and where we discover the true Danish marshland with its vivid birdlife, herds of sheep and protecting dykes – the epitome of the Danish Wadden Sea in the Ribe area.
+That is the corner of Denmark we visit on a fine October day, and where we discover the true Danish marshland with its vivid birdlife, herds of sheep and protecting dykes – the epitome of the Danish Wadden Sea in the Ribe area.

 Migratory birds and geese flock here in spring and autumn on their way to other European or African destinations.
 The Wadden Sea provides with its coastal wetland, sea-grass meadows, salt marshes and sandy beaches excellent opportunities as a habitat for a wide variety of plant and animal species.
 Not surprisingly, it is on the World Heritage List.